Build market-ready scientific skills and take them to the world.

 You’ll develop advanced analytical skills and an ability to solve complex problems to give you an attractive skill set for many science and business roles.
 You’ll have diverse career choices to work as a business analyst, natural resource manager or medical marketer.

-Business majors: Accounting; Financial Planning; Human Resource Management; International Business; Management; Marketing; Supply Chain Management; Tourism, Leisure and Event Management.
+Business majors: Accounting; Economics; Financial Planning; Human Resource Management; International Business; Management; Marketing; Supply Chain Management; Tourism, Leisure and Event Management.

 Science and health majors: Biology; Biotechnology; Chemistry; Ecology; Food and Biosecurity; Mathematics.

 Eligibility for memberships depends on areas of specialisation.

 Application and admission advice

 Contact Student Central